Are you game enough to have your money skills judged by the financially ‘naughty’ or ‘nice’ Christmas rules?

 That’s enough to start off.
-Look at answer C to each question above for hints on how to change financial behaviour.
+Look at answer C to each question above for hints on how to change your financial behaviour for the better.

-You can also join our online money course to help you get your finances in shape and we’ll work together for Santa’s approval next year.
+You can also join my online money course to help you get your finances in shape and we’ll work together for Santa’s approval next year.

 Mostly 3s… YOU’VE BEEN NICE

 Santa is very pleased with you… great work.
-You look as though you’ve got most of the essential financial bases covered and should be fairly comfortable.
+It looks like you’ve got most of the essential financial bases covered and should be fairly comfortable.

-But such a good score doesn’t mean you can sit on your laurels.
+But such a good score doesn’t mean you can rest on your laurels.
 None of us can.

-Start buying investment books, reading websites like Your Money & Your Life, Bloomberg and CNN Money or subscribing to investment newsletters.
+Start buying investment books, reading websites like this one or subscribing to investment newsletters.